 Whether you want to explore the historic winding streets of the Ribeira District or venture into the terraced vineyards of the Douro Valley, there are plenty of shore excursions to fit your cruise schedule.
 Many of these tours offer convenient port pick-ups from Leixões, ensuring you make the most of your time in Northern Portugal.

-These excursions focus on the heart of Porto, covering architectural landmarks, historic tiles, and the city’s famous riverfront.
+These excursions focus on the heart of the city, covering architectural landmarks, historic tiles, and the city’s famous riverfront.

 Private Historic Center Tuk-Tuk Tour